CMA-ES/c-cmaes/README.md

   B2d) Change back problem dimension.

-  5) Now you are ready to inspect and edit example_restarts.c or example_boundary.c to plug in the function you want to optimize.
-Refer to doc.txt for a practical issue on objective function design.
-Refer to docfunctions.txt to find more documentation about the functions in this package.
+  5) Now you are ready to inspect and edit `example_restarts.c` or `example_boundary.c` to plug in the function you want to optimize.
+Refer to `doc.txt` and [see here]("https://www.lri.fr/~hansen/cmaes_inmatlab.html#practical") for a practical issue on objective function design.
+Refer to `docfunctions.txt` to find more documentation about the functions in this package.

-  6) Check "obligatory settings" part in initials.par regarding your function.
+  6) Check "obligatory settings" part in `initials.par` regarding your function.
 Make sure that the scale of all objective parameter components of the function is somewhat similar and sigma corresponds to about 1/4 of the respective search intervals.